+'''

 (StoreFiles per ColumnFamily) x (regions per RegionServer)

+'''

-For example, assuming that a schema had 3 ColumnFamilies per region with an average of 3 StoreFiles per ColumnFamily, and there are 100 regions per RegionServer, the JVM will open $3 \times 3 \times 100 = 900$ file descriptors, not counting open JAR files, configuration files, and others.
+For example, assuming that a schema had 3 ColumnFamilies per region with an average of 3 StoreFiles per ColumnFamily, and there are 100 regions per RegionServer, the JVM will open 3 3 100 = 900 file descriptors, not counting open JAR files, configuration files, and others.
 Opening a file does not take many resources, and the risk of allowing a user to open too many files is minimal.

 Another related setting is the number of processes a user is allowed to run at once.
 In Linux and Unix, the number of processes is set using the ulimit -u command.
 This should not be confused with the nproc command, which controls the number of CPUs available to a given user.
 Under load, a ulimit -u that is too low can cause OutOfMemoryError exceptions.
-See Jack Levin's major HDFS issues thread on the hbase-users mailing list, from 2011.

 Configuring the maximum number of file descriptors and processes for the user who is running the HBase process is an operating system configuration, rather than an HBase configuration.
 It is also important to be sure that the settings are changed for the user that actually runs HBase.
 To see which user started HBase, and that user's ulimit configuration, look at the first line of the HBase log for that instance.
-A useful read setting config on you hadoop cluster is Aaron Kimballs'